 Total phosphorus (TP) concentrations are quite variable over the past 20 years at Lake Lemon's Riddle Point sampling site (Figure 18).
 There is little visible long-term trend.
-Most of the values were above the eutrophic threshold of 0.030 mg/L. The earlier April and June 2012 samples were below this threshold, but exceed the concentration by late July.
-The variable concentrations have tightened over the years with the average just about 0.030 mg/L.
+Most of the values were above the eutrophic threshold of 0.030 mg/L. The May sample was at the threshold, but exceed the concentration in June and July.
+The variable concentrations have tightened over the years with the average of 0.040 mg/L just above the level of eutrophic conditions.

-Epilimnetic total phosphorus concentrations at Riddle Point are mostly in the eutrophic range but the resulting chlorophyll-a concentrations (Figure 19) do not always reach the eutrophic range of greater than 7 μ g/L; however, the majority of the August chlorophyll-a samples over the 20 years do fall above the eutrophic classification.
-It is typical that the chlorophyll-a concentrations would align with the TP concentrations; however, Lake Lemon watershed inputs of suspended solids contribute and elevate the TP concentrations, which also shade out the photic zone.
+Epilimnetic total phosphorus concentrations at Riddle Point are mostly in the eutrophic range but the resulting chlorophyll-a concentrations (Figure 19) do not always reach the eutrophic range of greater than 7 $\mu$ g/L; however, the majority of late summer chlorophyll-a samples over the 20 years do fall above the eutrophic classification.
+In the past 2 years the chlorophyll-a concentrations have been higher earlier in the spring, but overall lower throughout the season.
+It is typical that the chlorophyll-a concentrations would align with the TP concentrations; however, Lake Lemon watershed inputs of suspended solids contribute and elevate the TP concentrations, which also can shade out the photic zone.